derv82/wifite2/README.md

-Wifite
+## Wifite
 ======

-#
-#
-#
-Tested on last Kali Linux Version 5.9.0-kali5-amd64 (Monday 25 January of 2021)
+Tested on last Kali Linux Version 5.14.0-kali2-amd64 (Wed 20 October of 2021)

 #
 This repo is a complete re-write of [`wifite`](https://github.com/derv82/wifite), a Python script for auditing wireless networks.